Melnik, Kseniya. Snow in May. Henry Holt, New York, 2014. F;2/18.

 I can’t help comparing Ms. Melnik to Vladimir Nabokov, only partly because of the Russia-to-the-West life trajectory.
 She picks up on several of the great writer’s themes, just possibly ironically, knowing that that comparison might be made.
 The two authors share fascination with the “ships that pass in the night” idea of happenstance profoundly affecting lives, and Rumba, my favourite story in this collection, is a miniature Lolita.

-An older dance coach is fascinated with a talented 12-year-old student.
+An older male dance coach is fascinated with a talented 12-year-old student.
 We feel the tension of his hebephilia, her physique, her disdain for dancing and her classmates (and for him), his confronting her in the bathroom kissing a boy, and finally climbing a flight of stairs with her into a dark odorous hallway where her “tongue flutter(s) like a butterfly under the net of his lips”.
 The story ends there, and we assume his sensual and artistic life shatter against convention.
-That couldn’t be much closer to the Nabokov masterpiece without turning into plagiarism or an ironic joke.
+That abbreviated plot couldn’t be much closer to the Nabokov masterpiece without turning into plagiarism or an ironic joke.

 There are lots of authors whose obvious talent hasn’t yet found self-confidence.
 Kseniya Melnik has an unusual enough point of view that if and when hers does, it will be something worth paying attention to.
 8.9/8.8 (with significant variability).